BavyaNalajala01/Certifications/README.md

 ## 🥇Certifications
-Continuous learning is a key part of my growth as a data and business analyst.
+Continuous learning is a key part of my growth as a aspiring data and business analyst.
 The following certifications have enhanced my technical expertise in data analytics, Python programming, and machine learning.

 ### SQL for Non Programmers - LinkedIn Learning  [Link](https://github.com/BavyaNalajala01/Certifications/blob/main/CertificateOfCompletion_SQL%20for%20NonProgrammers%20(1).pdf)